pyshir/Student-Result-Management-System---python/README.md

 # Instaltion:
-To install & run this code just install python 3.14 and run with Terminal (Linux) or Command promt (Windows) simply go to the directory where you place the code file and open terminal or command promt there, Then type [ python3 p1.py ](Linux) & [ python p1.py ] (windows)
+To install & run this code just install python 3.14 and run with Terminal (Linux) or Command promt (Windows) simply go to the directory where you place the code file and open terminal or command promt there, Then type [python3 p1.py] in (Linux) & [python p1.py] (windows)